vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 :::::::::::::::::::::::: solution

 ## Solution
 The algorithm didn't crash.
-The Main or Central task requested to the 'offline' node, through the server, to run the partial function.
-The server keeps the 'child' process on hold, until the node is back online.
-Consequently, the Main process is also kept in hold, and the process stays with an 'Active' status indefinely (or until the node is back online).
+The Main or Central task requests all the nodes in the study, through the server, to run the 'partial' function.
+As the server is unable to transfer this request to the offline node, this child process is kept on hold, until the node is back online.
+Consequently, the Main process is also kept on hold, and the process stays with an 'Active' status indefinitely (or until the node is back online).

 ![](fig/chapter3/task_offline_node.png)